Chase Brown among 4 must-start Week 6 fantasy football running backs - UPI.com

 Tracy didn't reach the end zone in Week 5, but totaled the most rushing yards (129) of any running back in Week 5.
 He also received 19 touches in the Giants' win over the Seattle Seahawks.

 Look for the Giants to again lean on the explosive rookie.
-He is my No. 14 option, but will slip down in my rankings if Singletary is active in Week 6.
+He is my No. 19 option and can be plugged as an RB2 or flex play even if Singletary is active in Week 6.

 Tank Bigsby